FAQs: Real Life Questions (And Answers) On Selling Businesses

 Please see the attached "Valuation" PDF for more on Broker Matching.
 Pages 22 onwards describe our service of matching you with the right broker and how that can save you significant sums of money, get you the right partner and improve your chances of a successful sale on your terms.

 There are some cases studies on our website involving previous clients and how they benefited from this broker matching service.
-However, I must admit, I do not think this service would be right for you given the size of your business.
+However, I must admit, I do not think this service would be right for you given the size of your business and I would recommend you sell the business yourself.

 I had an introductory visit from a broker yesterday and they have provided a valuation for my business.
 How can I tell if the broker is any good?
 Alan